 A bright, white smile is a major confidence-booster, especially during teen years.
 But what if your child needs a little help in that department?
-These days, increasing numbers of parents are turning to professional teeth-whitening treatments to help their teens look and feel their best.
+These days, increasing numbers of parents are turning to professional teeth-bleaching treatments to help their teens look and feel their best.

 This trend has dental experts concerned, because the chemicals used to whiten teeth are potentially caustic, says Paul S. Casamassimo, D.D.S., M.S., chief of dentistry at Nationwide Children’s Hospital.
 Misusing these powerful chemical agents can harm gum tissue, injure tooth nerves and pulp, increase tooth sensitivity and interfere with plastic and composite fillings.